 Wheel Diameter: The number indicates that this tire fits on a wheel with a 16-inch diameter.

-en load index full
+load index chart

-To maintain the speed capability of a vehicle, use replacement tires with ratings equal or greater than those of the original tires.
+To maintain the speed capability of a vehicle, use replacement tires with ratings equal to or greater than those of the original tires.

 Note that a separate, severe snow marking appears on winter tires that are designated for severe snow applications.

-- Exceeding the safe, legal speed limit is neither recommended nor endorsed.
+*Exceeding the safe, legal speed limit is neither recommended nor endorsed.